-- 9.4.25 Full details on geology and groundwater are provided in Chapter 10: Geology, Hydrogeology and Contaminated Land (PEI Report, Volume I).
+- 9.4.27 Full details on geology and groundwater are provided in Chapter 10: Geology, Hydrogeology and Contaminated Land (ES Volume I, Document.
+Ref.
+6.2).
 In summary, the British Geological Society Geoindex viewer (BGS, 2020) indicates that the solid geology beneath the study site consists of Jurassic and Triassic age strata.
 Immediately around the River Tees and to the south of Teesmouth the bedrock is Mercia Mudstone.
-To the south of the Tees, the northern section of the PCC is also underlain by Mercia Mudstone, while the southern half of the PCC consists of Redcar Mudstone which also stretches south to beyond the Wilton International site and includes the majority of the town of Redcar.
-Beyond this, to the south of Lazenby is a thin zone of Staithes Sandstone Formation which then gives way to a band of Cleveland Ironstone Formation at Lazenby Bank, and beyond this Whitby Mudstone Formation. - 9.4.26 To the north of the Tees, Mercia Mudstone underlies the Seal Sand Industrial Estate, but then gives way to Sherwood Sandstone Group which is widespread and underlies Seal Sands, Cowpen Marsh, Saltholme and the town of Billingham. - 9.4.27 The superficial deposits beneath the majority of the Site consist of Tidal Flat Deposits (sand, silt and clay).
+To the south of the Tees, the northern section of the PCC Site is also underlain by Mercia Mudstone, while the southern half of the PCC Site consists of Redcar Mudstone which also stretches south to beyond the Wilton International site and includes the majority of the town of Redcar. - 9.4.28 To the north of the Tees, Mercia Mudstone underlies the Seal Sand Industrial Estate, but then gives way to Sherwood Sandstone Group which is widespread and underlies Seal Sands, Cowpen Marsh, Saltholme and the town of Billingham. - 9.4.29 The superficial deposits beneath the majority of the Site consist of Tidal Flat Deposits (sand, silt and clay).
 These are found beneath the Tees Estuary, Teesmouth, Seal Sands, Cowpen Marsh and Saltholme.
 To the northeast of the site in the coastal area adjacent to Coatham Sands there are deposits of Beach and Tidal Flat Deposits and Blown Sand.
-The Lackenby Steelworks, Grangetown and Lazenby are underlain by glaciolacustrine deposits, Redcar and the southern extent of the Wilton International site are underlain by Devensian Till (diamicton).
-The northwest of the study area towards Cowpen Bewley is underlain by glaciolacustrine deposits.
-There are marine beach deposits on the coastline north of Teesmouth.

-9.4.28 Bedrock and superficial geology present beneath the Site boundary is summarised in Table 9A-3.
+The Lackenby Steelworks, Grangetown and Lazenby are underlain by glaciolacustrine deposits, Redcar is underlain by Devensian Till (diamicton).
+The northwest of the Study Area towards Cowpen Bewley is underlain by glaciolacustrine deposits.
+There are marine beach deposits on the coastline north of Teesmouth. - 9.4.30 Bedrock and superficial geology present beneath the Site boundary is summarised in Table 9A-4.

-Table 9A-3: Geology
+Table 9A-4: Geology

-Part of the Site Artificial Ground Superficial Geology Bedrock Geology PCC Present below the site Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Onshore CO 2 Transport Corridor Present below the south and centre of the site Beach and Tidal Flat Deposits (Undifferentiated) - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Water Abstraction and Discharge Corridor Present below the south of the site Beach and Tidal Flat Deposits (Undifferentiated) - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Industrial CO 2 Gathering Network and Gas Connection Corridor Present either side of the River Tees (including reclaimed areas of Seal Sands, Bran Sands and Saltholme Marsh) Till, Devensian - Diamicton Glaciolacustrine Deposits - Clay and Silt Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Peat Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Sherwood Sandstone Group - Sandstone Electrical Connection Corridor Present below the north west of the site Till, Devensian - Diamicton Glaciofluvial Deposits, Devensian - Sand and Gravel Glaciolacustrine Deposits, Devensian - Clay and Silt Glaciolacustrine Deposits, Devensian - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Peat Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone
+Part of the Site Flood Zone Artificial Ground Superficial Geology Bedrock Geology PCC Site FZ1 Present below the Site Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Onshore CO2 Export Corridor FZ1, FZ2, FZ3a Present below the south and centre of the Site Beach and Tidal Flat Deposits (Undifferentiated) - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Water Connections Corridors (Supply and Discharge) Corridors FZ1, FZ2, FZ3a Present below the south of the site Beach and Tidal Flat Deposits (Undifferentiated) - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone CO2 Gathering Network and Gas Connection Corridor FZ1, FZ2, FZ3a Present either side of the River Tees (including reclaimed areas of Seal Sands, Bran Sands and Saltholme Marsh) Till, Devensian - Diamicton Glaciolacustrine Deposits - Clay and Silt Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Peat Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone Sherwood Sandstone Group - Sandstone Electrical Connection Corridor FZ1, FZ2 Present below the north west of the site Till, Devensian - Diamicton Glaciofluvial Deposits, Devensian - Sand and Gravel Glaciolacustrine Deposits, Devensian - Clay and Silt Glaciolacustrine Deposits, Devensian - Sand Blown Sand - Sand Tidal Flat Deposits - Sand and Silt Tidal Flat Deposits - Sand, Silt and Clay Peat Redcar Mudstone Formation - Mudstone Penarth Group - Mudstone Mercia Mudstone Group - Mudstone